 Oftentimes, we don’t expect God to answer our prayers.
 But in this passage, Jesus taught us to pray for deliverance from the evil one.
 He would never teach us to pray that if He did not intend to deliver us.
 In these dangerous days, we’re up against the organized, demonized forces of hell.
 The best thing we can do is learn how to pray this victorious prayer.

-First, we must see the sinister person of evil.
 Many of us walk in darkness, because we don’t understand who our enemy is.
 By the aid of the Holy Spirit, we can expose him for what he is: a person of evil, who hides behind a veil of lies.
-We are instructed to be sober and vigilant, to view him as a roaring lion, seeking someone to devour.
-(1 Peter 5:8)
+We are instructed to be sober and vigilant, to view him as a roaring lion, seeking someone to devour (1 Peter 5:8).

 John 14:13 says, “And whatsoever ye shall ask in my name, I will do it that the Father may be glorified in the Son.”